 Canvas, an online learning management system, successfully supported Yale’s distance and hybrid curricula pre-fall 2015.
 The Center for Teaching and Learning, and other key stakeholders, identified Canvas as an alternative to Classes*v2.
 The CTL led a formal pilot of the platform in fall 2015 and continued the pilot in spring 2016.
-Yale will fully implement Canvas for all active courses by fall 2017.
+Yale will fully implement Canvas for all active courses by summer 2017.

 Why consider alternatives to Classes*v2?